Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Experiments

 \subsection{Results and Discussions}

-The empirical results are plotted in \Cref{fig:bandit}, The cumulative regret of ensemble sampling are plotted in gray dashed lines, the results of ensemble sampling with doubling trick are also plotted in dashed lines.
+The empirical results for synthetic contextual bandits are plotted in \Cref{fig:bandit}.
+The cumulative regret results of ensemble sampling are plotted in gray dashed lines, the results of ensemble sampling with doubling trick are plotted in dotted lines.
 Specifically, ``DT100'' and ``DT300'' indicate that we choose $T_{0}=100$ and $T_{0}=300$ in doubling trick, respectively.
-We set $b = (3 + \sqrt{5})/2 \approx 2.6$ for all doubling trick simulations.
-All numerical results are averaged over 10 problem instances.
+We set $b = (3 + \sqrt{5})/2 \approx 2.6$ for all doubling trick simulations. \icml{The $m$ models in ensemble sampling algorithms are updated in parallel.} All numerical results are averaged over 50 problem instances. {For fair comparison, all linear/generalized linear bandit algorithm evaluations are conducted on two Intel Xeon Platinum 8375C CPUs with 32GB memory, all neural bandit algorithm evaluations are conducted on an NVIDIA T4 GPU.
+The maximum time budget for each simulation is 10,000 seconds.}

-According to simulation results, the cumulative regret of ensemble sampling is competitive compared to baseline algorithms in both linear and nonlinear bandit settings, the design of keeping previous perturbations also considerably reduces per-model computational cost at large time step $t$.
-Additionally, the doubling trick variants of ensemble sampling demonstrates its practicality by giving competitive cumulative regret while removing the requirement of total rounds $T$ prior to running the algorithm.
-Overall, our experiment result shows that ensemble sampling is practical in both linear and nonlinear bandit settings, its cumulative regret is similar to or outperforms baseline models in different bandit environments.
+According to simulation results, the cumulative regret of ensemble sampling is competitive compared to baseline algorithms in both linear and nonlinear bandit settings. \icml{From \Cref{fig:runtime_neural}, comparing with \texttt{Neural-TS} and \texttt{Neural-UCB}, the perturbed-history-based \texttt{Neural-PHE} and \texttt{Neural-ES} involve much less computational cost at inference (arm selection) due to the fact that we do not need to construct confidence sets for the reward of each arm.
+The computational cost of \texttt{Neural-ES} at inference is similar to \texttt{Neural-PHE}, while the model update is considerably faster because perturbations are kept in history and the model is updated incrementally.} Additionally, the doubling trick variant of ensemble sampling demonstrates its practicality by \icml{achieving} competitive cumulative regret while removing the requirement of $T$ in prior.

+Overall, our experiment result \icml{demonstrates} that ensemble sampling is practical in both linear and nonlinear bandit settings, its cumulative regret is similar to or outperforms baseline models in different bandit environments. \icml{Our additional experiments in \Cref{appendix:experiments} further verifies that ensemble sampling-based algorithms are competitive in cumulative regret and computational efficiency in real-world and more complex environments.}